Call for Editor-in-Chief

 Submitting Your Application

 E-mail: [email protected]

 Applications should include (1) a cover letter (3 pages maximum) describing qualifications for the position, technical and managerial strengths, the willingness to take on the responsibility for at least 5 years, and a brief description of their vision for JA&WMA; (2) a resume indicating past experience in preparing, reviewing, and editing scientific manuscripts; and (3) names and contact information of three references familiar with the candidate’s technical and managerial qualifications.
 In the cover letter, the candidate should also indicate their willingness to either work alone or potentially as part of a multi-editor model with divided responsibilities (e.g., for air vs. waste management manuscripts).
 Short-listed candidates will be asked to submit more detailed information.

-Review of applications will begin September 10, 2021 and will continue until a suitable applicant is found.
+Interested applicants now are encouraged to submit applications by the firm deadline of October 15.
+As stated previously, interviews of the short-listed candidates will be held in October/November 2021.
+A&WMA anticipates selecting the new TEIC by December 31, 2021.
 A search committee comprised of members of A&WMA’s Publications Committee and Editorial Review Board will review all applications and interview the best qualified candidates.

 The Journal of the Air & Waste Management Association (J&AWMA) is one of the oldest continuously published, peer-reviewed, technical environmental journals in the world.
 First published in 1951 under the name Air Repair, J&AWMA is intended to serve those occupationally involved in air pollution control and waste management through the publication of timely and reliable information.